-Both files are required to be present for it to be considered a valid seed ISO.
+Both files must be present for it to be considered a valid seed ISO.

-Basically, user-data is simply user-data and meta-data is a YAML formatted file representing what you'd find in the EC2 metadata service.
+Basically, user-data is simply user data and meta-data is a YAML-formatted file representing what you'd find in the EC2 metadata service.

-You may also optionally provide a vendor-data file in the following format.
+You may also optionally provide a vendor data file adhering to user data formats at the same base URL: